Prytu/risk-advisor/README.md

 # risk-advisor
 Risk advisor module for Kubernetes.
 This project is licensed under the terms of the Apache 2.0 license.

-It allows you to check how the cluster state would change it the request of creating provided pods was accepted by Kubernetes.
+It allows you to check how the cluster state would change if the request of creating provided pods was accepted by Kubernetes.

 ## Risk advisor server
 Usage: